100Devs-Community/.github/profile/README.md

 # 🚧 Site is currently under construction 🚧
-Site currently being overhauled to better support the community
+Site currently being overhauled to better support the community.

+### Sorry for the inconvenience, but we will be back up an coding together ASAP!!!!!

 <!-- DELETE TO UNCOMMENT
 <h5 align='center' title='WE GO GET!!'><a href="https://leonnoel.com/100devs/"><img src='https://pbs.twimg.com/card_img/1589438369494315008/GEokF0bG?format=png&name=360x360'></a></h5>